near/nearcore/docs/trie.md

 ### TrieRefcountChange

-Because we remove unused nodes using garbage collector, we need to track reference count (`rc`) for each node.
+Because we remove unused nodes during garbage collection, we need to track reference count (`rc`) for each node.
 Also, we may store equal values in different `Trie` nodes, like empty contracts under different accounts.
 So we currently compress them into one value and track its count.

 This structure is used to update `rc` in the database: